Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

 * [Interface segregation principle](#interface_segregation)
 * [Dependency inversion principle](#dependency_inversion)

-We are going to take a look at each principle, and break it down with some simple Ruby examples.
+Each example has a brief description and some simple Ruby examples.

 ###<a name="single_responsibility"></a>Single Responsibility